 Recognition

-Check out our fabulous guest designer for February, Stephanie Severin (also known as "SmilynStef").
-Please welcome her and check out her fabulous work over at Ingenious Inkling
+Check out our wonderful guest designer for July, Donna Mikasa.
+Please welcome her and check out her fabulous work over at 3Umbrellas

 Also check out the design team.
 These ladies work hard to inspire you each week.
 Drop by their blogs and leave them a little love.